 Duke vs. North Carolina rivalry: What to know before Final Four showdown

-What to know about the Duke-UNC rivalry before Final Four showdown originally appeared on NBC Sports Boston
+What to know about the Duke-UNC rivalry before Final Four showdown originally appeared on NBC Sports Philadelphia

 We are just days away from one of the most anticipated Final Four games in recent NCAA Men’s Basketball Tournament history.